 - Videos and podcast episodes about curriculum.

 - Homeschool curriculum for your child.

 Concept Based Learning Approach

 A concept based learning approach is an excellent way to guide your child’s education or to supplement their curriculum.
-When you use a concept-based approach, your goal is to help your child get the “big idea” or understand and overall idea rather than to complete the curriculum.
+When you use a concept-based approach, you aim to help your child get the “big idea” or understand an overall idea rather than complete the curriculum.

 The same could be said for studying world history.
-If you’re studying Egypt, you could simply follow a history curriculum.
-However, you could also watch documentaries, read books, go to a museum exhibit, and play games that revolve around Egyptian history.
-Again, the goal isn’t to complete curriculum, the goal is to understand the history of Egypt.
+If you’re studying Egypt, you could follow a history curriculum.
+However, you could also watch documentaries, read books, visit a museum exhibit, and play games about Egyptian history.
+Again, the goal isn’t to complete the curriculum but to understand the history of Egypt.

 Teaching Methods for Inspiring the Students of the Future

-In this video, Joe Ruhl demonstrates a variety of ways that students approach learning in his classroom.
+In this video, Joe Ruhl demonstrates various ways students approach learning in his classroom.
 This is an excellent representation of the many different ways kids can learn.